-LOGICThe logic behind the option trading test is easy to understand -- in an any market there can be a stock rise ahead of earnings on optimism, or upward momentum, that sets in just 3-trading days before an earnings date.
+LOGICThe logic behind the option trading backtest is easy to understand -- in a any market there can be a stock rise ahead of earnings on optimism, or upward momentum, that sets in the one-week before an earnings date.
 That phenomenon has been well documented by Capital market Laboratories in our seminal webinar on market patterns.
-Now we can see it in Mastercard Incorporated.

-The Bullish Option Trade Before Earnings in Mastercard Incorporated (NYSE:MA)We will examine the outcome of getting long a weekly call option in Mastercard Incorporated 3-days before earnings (using trading days) and selling the call before the earnings announcement if and only if the stock price is above the 50-day simple moving average.
+The Bullish Option Trade Before Earnings in Mastercard Incorporated (NYSE:MA)We will examine the outcome of getting long a weekly call option in Mastercard Incorporated 7-days before earnings (using calendar days) and selling the call before the earnings announcement if and only if this technical analysis condition is met: the stock price is above the 50-day simple moving average.

 Here's the set-up in great clarity; again, note that the trade closes before earnings, so this trade does not make a bet on the earnings result.

 And here is the technical requirement -- note only one is "turned on," and that is the 50-day moving average requirement.:

 Here's a visual representation, where the stock price 7-days before earnings (circled) is above the 50-day moving average (black line), and therefore triggers a back-test.

 If the stock price fails the technical requirement, it's fine, we just put a pin in it and check next quarter.

 RISK MANAGEMENTWe can add another layer of risk management to the back-test by instituting and 40% stop loss and a 40% limit gain.
 Here is that setting: